Disposable Underwear for Swimming

 - The product is designed to have minimal swelling and does not break apart in water.

-- These adult diapers are disposable, so there is no need to clean an undergarment or swimsuit after an episode.
+- This swimwear is disposable, so there is no need to clean an undergarment or swimsuit after an episode.

 - Tear-away seams make removal and disposal easy.